WULFFJ/RKNN-Yolo-Conversion/README.md

 ### Working RKNN Yolo11N conversion process w quantization - Single Class Model
 #Rockchip has an optimized model in their repository but does not clearly state how they optimized the model
+#This repository includes both examples for including how one can convert a model using the Rockchip process
+#as well as a custom process for getting the equivalent onnx format with a semi-manual process
 #I went ahead and made a script to replicate it to have a process for this

-After training your yolo single class model from a pt file:
+After training your yolo single class model or full 80 class model from a pt file:
 * export via yolo in Onnx format
     - yolo export model='model_path' simplify=False imgsz=640 opset=11 batch=1
     - single_cls can be added if necessary